 Using Mr. Funnel technology helps prevent engine damage from contaminants.
 These fuel filters are commonly used by do-it-yourselfers for mowers and lawn & garden power equipment; contractors for generators; farmers for tractors and generators; offroad enthusiasts, RV'ers boaters and pilots.
 What they all have in common is a need to protect their investments in equipment by making sure they have clean fuel going into their tanks.

 Instructions - 3 Easy Steps

-Insert funnel into item to be filled.
-Keep funnel level.
+Insert the funnel into the item to be filled.
+Keep the funnel level.

-Pour fuel into funnel but not directly onto filter.
+Pour fuel into the funnel but not directly onto the filter.

 “Dump the sump.”
 Water and debris will collect in the sump, the area below the filter.
-Pour sump contents into separate approved container and treat as hazardous waste.
-Note: As water collects in bottom of funnel or if flow rate slows, stop refueling and “dump the sump.”
-Funnel requires no cleaning.
+Pour sump contents into a separate approved container and treat it as hazardous waste.
+Note: As water collects in the bottom of the funnel or if flow rate slows, stop refueling and “dump the sump.”
+The funnel requires no cleaning.

 Q. When do I need a conductive model?